HackxAnkit/Data-Structure/README.md

     git branch -M main
     git push -u origin main
     ```
+    ## Pushing Changes to Git

+    After making changes to your files, you can push updates to your GitHub repository with these commands:

+    ```bash
+    git add .
+    git commit -m "Describe your changes"
+    git push
+    ```

+    This will stage your changes, commit them with a message, and push them to the remote repository.
 Replace `your-username` and `your-repo-name` with your actual GitHub username and repository name.